 Now that the network has been configured and tested, you may configure the operation of the NTP server.
-By default, the Unison is configured to respond to NTP requests from clients that may or may not be using MD5 authentication.
-If the clients are using MD5 authentication, they must be configured properly with the same MD5 authentication keys as the Unison.
-If you need to modify the factory default Unison MD5 keys (recommended) or set up broadcast/multicast operation, then you will need to reconfigure the NTP Subsystem.
-You may perform the configuration from either a telnet or ssh session, or the local RS-232 console.
+By default, the Tempus LX is configured to respond to NTP requests from clients that may or may not be using MD5 authentication.
+If the clients are using MD5 authentication, they must be configured properly with the same MD5 authentication keys as the Tempus LX.
+If you need to modify the factory default Tempus LX MD5 keys (recommended) or set up broadcast/multicast operation, then you will need to re-configure the NTP subsystem.
+You may perform the configuration from either a telnet or ssh session, the front-panel keypad, or the local RS-232 console.